LevelsFR/cobblemon-realms-wiki/pokemons-guides/gen-list2/gen_4.md

 ### 🗝️ How to Obtain

-To obtain Cresselia, you must use a `Full Moon Whistle`.
-Craft and use a `Full Moon Whistle` from `5 Lunar Feathers`, obtained by sleeping while under the effect of `Lucid Dream`, which is activated by sleeping near a [Dream Catcher](https://wiki.cobblemon-realms.com/mods-guides/legendary_monuments/dream_catcher).
+To obtain Cresselia, you must use a `Fullmoon Whistle`.
+Craft and use a `Fullmoon Whistle` from `5 Lunar Feathers`, obtained by sleeping while under the effect of `Lucid Dream`, which is activated by sleeping near a [Dream Catcher](https://wiki.cobblemon-realms.com/mods-guides/legendary_monuments/dream_catcher).

 Once you have obtained the whistle, right-click while holding it to summon Cresselia, with a **2% chance of it being Shiny**.